austinmama/hardware-firewall-dedicated/known-limitations.md

 # Known Limitations for Hardware Firewall (Dedicated)
 {: #known-limitations-for-hardware-firewall-dedicated-}

-The Hardware Firewall (Dedicated) has the following known limitations:
+There are some limitations to be aware of when using your Hardware Firewall (Dedicated).
+{: shortdesc}

 * Incompatible with Windows Network Load Balancing (NLB) due to the way ARP is processed